-The Costa Rican colón is commonly exchanged at ¢620 per US dollar.
+Credit cards are accepted at Rancho Margot as well as in virtually all shops and restaurants we may visit; however, bringing a small sum of cash with you can be handy.
+The Costa Rican colón is commonly exchanged at approximately \$500 per US dollar.
 Always make sure that you understand whether a price is in colones or US dollars.
-Some hotels, restaurants, and tour operators will accept U.S. currency or credit cards.
+Most hotels, restaurants, and tour operators will accept credit cards and many will also accept U.S. currency.
 Be sure to inquire with waitstaff when you receive your bill if tip has already been added to your costs, as there are sometimes different policies on gratuity in foreign countries.

-We recommend you withdraw cash from an ATM in the airport when we land in Costa Rica (and not the money exchange offices).
-There will not be an ATM where we are staying or anywhere nearby.
 Traveler's checks are not recommended because they can be hard to cash.
-Credit cards are accepted in some shops and restaurants, and they can be used to get cash at the bank, but many establishments will add a 5% service charge to your bill when you use a credit card.
-Cash will always be the preferred (and often only) form of payment in and around Lake Arenal.
 It is recommended that you contact your credit card provider and bank and inform them that you will be travelling to Costa Rica so they will not doubt the validity of the charges.
 With credit card providers, be sure to ask whether they charge foreign transaction fees.
 Consult with your bank to see if they have any agreements with Costa Rican banks to waive the cash withdrawal fees.
 These will vary by bank.